MessiahiSeek/iSeek/README.md

 ### Features
 - Object Detection
+    - Snap a photo and get decriptions of objects in the room!
-- Message page
+- Message Page

 - Dark Mode
+    - Ability to change the color scheme from light to dark!
 - Photo Library
+    - use iSeek to sort through existing photos
 - Live Streaming
+    - Livestream will allow iSeek to
 - Chatbot Services
+    - Talk to our automated chatbot for real-time responses for assistance with the app!
-- voice recognition
+- Voice Recognition
+    - Ability to talk into your phone and

 ### To run the application locally